 I love to entertain my readers and I get a big kick out of writing novellas for D C Thomson – an even bigger one if I’m shopping in a supermarket and I see someone pop my latest pocket novel in her trolley.
 Many of these novellas have become Linford Romances, and you can find these large print books on the shelves of public libraries.

 I enjoy giving talks and leading workshops at libraries and I also support my local branch where I attend monthly Book Club meetings to discuss the crime novel chosen for us all to read.

 Yes, I confess to turning to crime, but only in a literary sense!
-My next full-length publication is far darker than my romantic novels but I can’t imagine writing something that doesn’t include at least a romantic frisson.
+My first full-length psychological suspense is far darker than my romantic novels but I can’t imagine writing something that doesn’t include at least a romantic frisson.
 My book club friends are very helpful when I ask them such vital questions as what qualities they admire in a hero.
-After they all read my forthcoming release, they decided which male actor they considered my hero resembled.
+After they all read The House Sitter, they decided which male actor they considered my hero resembled.
 I have to say, although my protagonist is a little younger than Hugh Jackman, the book clubbers are spot on.

 I hope you’ll find something to interest you in the Jill Barry blog section and if you read one of my books, I hope you enjoy it.